webplatform/docs/dom/HTMLMediaElement/controls/index.md

     href: /dom/HTMLMediaElement
 summary: 'Controls attribute used within a Audio element or Video element displays the default media controls defined by the web browser being used to open HTML document or view of a Web Application.'
 tags:
-  0: API
+  - API_Object_Properties
-  1: Object
+  - API
-  2: Properties
+  - Audio
-  4: Audio
+  - DOM
-  5: DOM
+  - Video
-  6: Video
+  - Needs_Examples
 uri: dom/HTMLMediaElement/controls

 ---